I. ALBERT EINSTEIN'S THEORY OF RELATIVITY

 Some of the main characteristics of this book are the following:

-Undoubtedly, theory of relativity overall is one of the most complex theories in the history of science.
+Undoubtedly, the theory of relativity overall is one of the most complex theories in the history of science.
 Together with Darwin’s theory is also one of the most controversial, despite the number of experiments that have supposedly confirmed it.

 It is funny that, on the one hand, the Theory of Relativity itself is not as wrong as explanations given by its defenders, and, on the other hand, it is much worse than they could imagine.
 In fact, it has some aspects that are correct, because they are conventionally consistent.
-For example, time, as currently defined, is relative; but what does not make much sense is official definition of the unit of time being sensitive to gravitational field or speed, since it would have been logical to establish it including, among the others, these two specific conditions.
+For example, time, as currently defined, is relative; but what does not make much sense is the official definition of the unit of time being sensitive to gravitational field or speed, since it would have been logical to establish it including, among the others, these two specific conditions.

 This book directs mainly to people interested in relativity, but not necessarily physicists.
 However, I do hope that it is also useful to the latter, so that they may rethink certain aspects of this theory; particularly those directly derived from the supposed relativity of time and space.